 Air quality monitoring

-At the meeting HE explained that whilst they would be putting in monitors to monitor air and noise pollution levels before they start construction to get baseline levels, and also for the duration of construction, they would then remove them once construction was complete.
+At the meeting NH explained that whilst they would be putting in monitors to monitor air and noise pollution levels before they start construction to get baseline levels, and also for the duration of construction, they would then remove them once construction was complete.
 This means that they do not propose to monitor the air or noise levels once the LTC is open (if it goes ahead).

 They were questioned how they would be able to monitor the impacts of the LTC in the impacted areas once operational, but didn’t really have an adequate answer to that.